 Checking that old tickets are still valid.
 If a ticket hasn’t seen any activity in a long time, it’s possible that the problem has been fixed but the ticket hasn’t yet been closed.

 Identifying trends and themes in the tickets.
 If there are a lot of bug reports about a particular part of Django, it may indicate we should consider refactoring that part of the code.
-If a trend is emerging, you should raise it for discussion (referencing the relevant tickets) on django-developers.
+If a trend is emerging, you should raise it for discussion (referencing the relevant tickets) on the Django Forum or django-developers.

 Verify if patches submitted by other users are correct.
 If they are correct and also contain appropriate documentation and tests then move them to the “Ready for Checkin” stage.
 If they are not correct then leave a comment to explain why and set the corresponding flags (“Patch needs improvement”, “Needs tests” etc.).